Activities of Hillary Clinton subsequent to 2016: Chancellor of Queen's University Belfast (2020–present)

 On January 2, 2020, it was announced that Clinton would take up the position of Chancellor at Queen's University Belfast.
 Clinton became the 11th and first female chancellor of the university, filling the position that had been vacant since 2018 after the death of her predecessor, Thomas J. Moran.
 Commenting on taking up the position, she said that "the university is making waves internationally for its research and impact and I am proud to be an ambassador and help grow its reputation for excellence".
 Queen's Pro-Chancellor Stephen Prenter said that Clinton on her appointment "will be an incredible advocate for Queen's" who can act as an "inspirational role model".
 However, her inauguration was protested by some students.

-In the wake of the 2023 Israel-Hamas war Queen's University became the target of local activists from the BDS Movement, Students protested during Clinton's winter 2024 visit to the university, leading to four arrests.
+In the wake of the Gaza war Queen's University became the target of local activists from the BDS Movement, Students protested during Clinton's winter 2024 visit to the university, leading to four arrests.